Equity in Biophilic Architecture: Toward Nature as a Human Right

 Over time, Edgar Kaufmann Jr., the home owner’s son, began to recognise that the house shouldn’t be “kept away in time,” Tisha told The Biophilic Blueprint.
 The house transitioned from a private luxury to a public treasure, when Kaufmann Jr. donated it to the Western Pennsylvania Conservancy in 1963, ensuring that future generations could experience its innovative fusion of human habitation and nature.

 “He wanted the house to evolve and grow over time, along with its surroundings.
-That’s one thing we learned at AUT—a building shouldn’t be a static object.
+That’s one thing we learned at Auckland University of Technology—a building shouldn’t be a static object.
 It should evolve with its environment and its people.
 That was one reason I chose Fallingwater.
 But also because it started as a private retreat.
 It was built as a luxury.
 And my point was: why was it built as a luxury?
 Why does beautiful architecture like that have to be limited to the wealthy?”

 Tisha described how the donation embodied an idea they discussed in her course—something she referred to as futuritality—the notion that architecture should give something back to future generations.